jackyzha0/bft-json-crdt/README.md

   1. A few Automerge optimizations that were not implemented
   2. e.g. skipping the second `find` operation in `integrate` if sequence number is already larger
 3. Improve storage requirement.
 As of now, a single `Op` weighs in at *over* 168 bytes.
 This doesn't even fit in a single cache line!
 4. Speed up Ed25519 signature verification time by batching.
+For example, a peer might create an atomic 'transaction' that contains a bunch of changes.
 5. Currently, each character is a single op.
 Similar to Yjs, we can combine runs of characters into larger entities like what André, Luc, et al.[^1] suggest

 [^1]: André, Luc, et al. "Supporting adaptable granularity of changes for massive-scale collaborative editing."
 9th IEEE International Conference on Collaborative Computing: Networking, Applications and Worksharing.
 IEEE, 2013.